Emergence of the Unconventional Type-II Nambu-Goldstone Modes with Topological Origin in Bose Superfluids: Supplemental Material

-In this supplementary material, we provide the details for the definition of interaction coefficients, the operation of the $SO(2)$ rotation symmetry and the analytic study of low-energy excitation spectra of the $s$ and $p$ band-mixed model.
+In this Supplemental Material, we provide more details for the definition of interaction coefficients, operation of the $SO(2)$ rotation symmetry, numerical calculation, analytic study of low-energy excitation spectra, comparison between the order-parameter projection topology and the conventional band topology, and experimental detection scheme.